jiefengsun/jiefengsun.github.io/content/category/TCA_TRO.md

 Title: TCA TRO
 Date: 2021-02-18 08:00
-Modified: 2020-03-1 08:00
+Modified: 2021-10-1 08:00
-Category: Research
+Category: Research Paper Support Info
 Tags: TRO

 ## **A General Framework for Physics-based Modeling of various Twisted-and-Coiled Actuators**

 ### Introduction

 This is the supporting page of the paper titled "Physics-based Modeling of Twisted-and-Coiled Actuators Using Cosserat Rod Theory" that is accepted and will be published on ** IEEE Transactions on Robotics**.
-You can download the preprint of the paper [here]({static}/pdfs/Physics-based_Modeling of Twisted and Coiled Actuators Using Cosserat Rod Theory.pdf)
+You can download the preprint of the paper [here]({static}/pdfs/sun2022physics.pdf)

 The purpose of this page is to help readers better understand our paper.
 It will be very helpful for readers who want to implement the simulation or use our model.